lohiermichael/deployment-of-machine-learning-models/section_4:machine_learning_pipeline:writing_production_code/1-procedural_programming/README.md

 3. **the scoring script:** calls the previous functions in order, to score new data

 In addition to these three scripts, we typically include a yaml file where we gather:
-- hard coded variables to engineer, and values to use to transform features.
+- hard coded variables to engineer, and values to use to transform features
 - hard coded paths to retrieve and store data

 By changing these values, we ca re-adjust our models.